hackclub/hackclub/workshops/backjack/README.md

 string player1;          		/* place it here */

  ```
- Now let inside the main function we have ask the user for their name, now let take their name using `getline()` function wich will take the wholw line from the user, because the player might give their surname too, so we want the full sentences.
+Now let inside the main function we have asked the user for their name, now let's take their name using the ` getline() ` function which will take the whole line from the user, because the player might give their surname too, so we want the full sentences.

-Inside the geline function we want to ask for input and stored it inside the `player1` which store the player name, so we will include `cin` and `player1` as ``getline(cin,player1)``:
+Inside the getline function we want to ask for input and stored it inside the ` player1 ` which store the player name, so we will include ` cin ` and ` player1 ` as ` getline(cin,player1) `:
  ```c++
  int main() {
            /*introduction to the game */